nsursock/crackingdacode/src/blog/golden-rule.md

 I just read that warfare is about making someone perplex.
 But I can guarantee that not thinking enough can also make you dizzy and at war with the world.

 Without war, there would be no artists.
 What good is a song if it only talks about a dull daily life?
-I remember when Jennifer Aston (in the show Friends) was speaking about everyday life: she said one shouldn't depreciate it.
+I remember when Jennifer Aniston (Rachel Green in the show Friends) was speaking about everyday life: she said one shouldn't depreciate it.

 ```
 [Verse]